Flooring experts lay down their advice on the best carpet for living rooms

 Obviously the shade you choose for your carpet will very much depend on your living room design and the interior look you are after, but do bear in mind that, unlike the colour you paint your walls, it will be more costly and disruptive to replace your carpet than to repaint should you change your mind.

-"The colour palette that is chosen dictates the overall atmosphere of a living room so homeowners should always consider what they want to achieve," says Sarah Jenkinson.
+"The colour palette that is chosen will dictate the overall atmosphere of a living room so homeowners should always consider what they want to achieve," adds Sarah Jenkinson.
 "Warmer tones such as beige, mushroom, creams and off-white create a cosier, cocooning snug-style living room, while cooler hues such as blues and greys evoke a calmer and refreshed feel.
 It is also always important to choose colours that we will fall in love with, and understand what shades work together to create a desired look.”

 Carpet costs are likely to be one of your main considerations when it comes to making a choice so it helps to know what you are likely to have to budget for your flooring.